-Music Center One Stop Birmingham, Alabama GUARANTEED DELIVERY P.O.
-Box 1041 as the second half opened with Stillman leading, 57 to 51.
-Then Talladega tried a new tactic.
+while Stillman had trouble with passes.
+As a result, it was still anyone's game as the second half opened with Stillman leading, 57 to 51, Then Talladega tried a new tactic.
 For the first 2 1/2 minutes of the half. the scoreboard was quiet, as Talladega tried to hold the ball.
-But the Tigers threw up a two-onetwo zone to break the stalling, and this started a sizzling second half.
+But the Tigers threw up a two-onetwo zone to break the stalling, and this started a sizzling secondhalf.
 Stillman stole the ball and scored two lay-ups that shattered Talladega's plans.
 The Tigers forced Talladega to play Stillman's kind of game--fast-moving.
-But Talladega looked like it still had one more chance in the third quarter. when Stillman's lead was cut to five Then suddenly the basketball court looked like a football field, as five players, diving to grab the ball, floundered flat on the floor, while the ball rolled over bodies and between legs.
+But Talladega looked like it still had one more chance in the third quarter, when Stillman's lead was cut to five points.
+Then suddenly the basketball court looked like a football field, as five players, diving to grab the ball, floundered flat on the floor, while the ball rolled over bodies and between legs.
 (The referee's whistle never blew--or was never heard--in the melee.)
 Standing calmly by, Stillman's Calvin Brown retrieved the loose ball for a jump shot.
 After that, it was Stillman all the way.
 Stillman's leading scorer, James Davis, demonstrated superb shooting accuracy, as he scored 35 points with 17 stitches in his right leg.
 Tiger captain Woodrow "The Hustler" Dixon contributed defensive work and 25 points, and Floyd Brown added 29.
-Alabama Christian Movement for Human Rights The weekly meeting will be at 7 o.m.
+Alabama Christian Movement for Human Rights The weekly meeting will be at 7 p.m.
 Monday, Dec.
 19, in the St. Paul AME Church, 300 Fourth Ct.
 N., the Rev. S. M. Davis, pastor.
 The Rev. F. L. Shuttlesworth will present the Christmas message.